zijianhuang/webapiclientgen/Tests/readme.md

 * When tests are carried out locally, it takes around 0.6-0.7 second to finish around 200 test cases of a .NET integration test suite.
 When the coversations occur between Australia and USA, it takes around 4.5 seconds.

+### Excemptions

+Sometimes after refactoring, just run `CreateDemoCoreWebClientApi.ps1` and `CreateDemoTextJsonWebClientApi.ps1`.
+If there's no change in the generated codes, it may be safe to say the refactoring is not breaking anything.